italiancode/VybeWhale-Bot/Understanding-Token-Trades-with-Vybe-API.md

   - **Buy or Sell:** `direction` (whether the trader bought or sold the quote token, e.g., SOL).
   - **Price and Amounts:** `price` (how much SOL per BONK), `baseSize` (amount of BONK), `quoteSize` (amount of SOL).
   - **Where it happened:** `programId` (the DEX, like Raydium or Orca).
-- **For a Layperson:** The librarian hands you a list of trades, and you write down the important details in a notebook: who traded, when, what they swapped, and how much they paid.
+- **Simple Explaination:** The librarian hands you a list of trades, and you write down the important details in a notebook: who traded, when, what they swapped, and how much they paid.

 ### 5. **Showing the Results**
 The code prints the formatted trades: